-Agencies shall exert their best effort in all aspects of rendering professional service to their clients, specifically:
+Member agencies shall exert their best effort in all aspects of rendering professional service to their clients, specifically:

-a) Agencies shall make it their duty to secure and learn fully all pertinent information regarding the accounts assigned to them and to help promote these in the marketplace to the best of their ability and within bounds of generally accepted business practice.
+a.
+They shall make it their duty to secure and learn fully all pertinent information regarding the accounts assigned to them and to help promote these in the marketplace to the best of their ability and within bounds of generally accepted business practice.

-- b) Agencies shall exercise utmost objectivity and astuteness in the choice of, and in securing services from, media and suppliers, with the best interest of their clients as the primary and overriding consideration. - c) Agencies shall endeavor to secure the best items, rates and concessions for their clients when transacting on their behalf with their third parties.
+b.
+They shall exercise utmost objectivity and astuteness in the choice of, and in securing services from, media and suppliers, with the best interest of their clients as the primary and overriding consideration.

+c.
+They shall endeavor to secure the best items, rates and concessions for their clients when transacting on their behalf with third parties.